openstack/keystone/doc/source/configuration.rst

 * ``methods`` - comma-delimited list of authentication plugin names
 * ``<plugin name>`` - specify the class which handles to authentication method, in the same manner as one would specify a backend driver.

-Keystone provides two authentication methods by default. ``password`` handles password authentication and ``token`` handles token authentication.
+Keystone provides three authentication methods by default. ``password`` handles password authentication and ``token`` handles token authentication.  ``external`` is used in conjunction with authentication performed by a container web server that sets the ``REMOTE_USER`` environment variable.

 How to Implement an Authentication Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^